A regularized shallow-water waves system with slip-wall boundary conditions in a basin: Theory and numerical analysis: Numerical experiments

 Figures \ref{fig:f1} and \ref{fig:f2} present the recorded solution at the three wave gauges.
-As far as the new BBM-BBM system concerns, in both cases the numerical solution is in agreement with the experimental data, and this finding allows us to conclude that the assumption of smooth bottom variations is not a problem in practice for bottom topographies with slopes.
-On the other hand, the simplified BBM-BBM system (\ref{eq:prgndlowb}) fails to simulate the shoaling of the solitary waves by giving inaccurate results.
-It is noted that since we used the same initial conditions for the solitary waves are identically the same in all cases.
+As far as the new regularized shallow water system is concerned in both cases, the numerical solution is in agreement with the experimental data, and this finding allows us to conclude that the assumption of smooth bottom variations is not a problem in practice for bottom topographies with slopes.
+On the other hand, the simplified BBM-BBM system (\ref{eq:prgndlowb}) fails to predict well the shoaling of the solitary waves.
+It is noted that we used the same initial conditions and the solitary waves have been the same in all cases.